 - To ensure the most accurate time, turn on Set Automatically.
 This setting automatically syncs your device to the correct time wherever you are.

-You must be at least 13 years or older to use Apple Pay.
-You can double-check the date of birth for your Apple ID is correct in your Apple ID settings.
+You must be at least 13 years old to use Apple Pay.
+You can double-check that the date of birth for your Apple ID is correct in your Apple ID settings.

 In the settings app, click on your name.
 Then select Name, Phone Numbers, and Email.
 There you’ll find your birthdate.

 If you need to update the date of birth on your account, follow these steps:

 - Go to Settings > Apple ID.

 - If asked, enter your Apple ID password.

 - Update your birth date, then tap Done.